mozilla/firefox-browser-architecture/text/0006-architecture-review-process.md

 Generally our review process focuses on projects in the “Roadmap” or “Design” stages.
 However a project in the “Execution” or “Landing” stage may need subsequent review to decide if the project is being done the correct way, or if it should be continued at all, so it may return to either of the “Roadmap” or “Design” phases.

-After the review, the chair and responsible decision makers should provide concrete recommendations and examples for the next teams to undergo the review process.
+After the review, the reviewer and responsible decision makers should provide concrete recommendations and examples for the next teams to undergo the review process.
 The results should be disseminated as widely as possible, with the package documents and recommendation document archived.
 Some version of the decision should be publicly linked, so that it can be the decision of record, to which blog posts, mailing list posts, the message saying that the GitHub repository is obsolete, etc., can refer.
 The goal is to avoid critical technical and resourcing decisions being internally settled and only — later, begrudgingly — being made public on some mailing list.
 Or, per RACI, the goal is to broaden the set of those Informed.

 ## Additional Reading